Internet Money Records: History

-On March 26, 2021, Internet Money released a collaboration with Lil Tecca and American rapper Lil Mosey, "Jetski", which possibly serves as the lead single of the collective's upcoming second studio album.
+On March 26, 2021, Internet Money released a collaboration with Lil Tecca and American rapper Lil Mosey, "Jetski", which possibly is the lead single of the collective's upcoming second studio album.
 On April 8, 2021, they were featured alongside American rapper Lil Skies on fellow American rapper Snot's single, "Whipski".
 On May 13, 2021, they released a collaboration with Don Toliver and American rapper Lil Uzi Vert, "His & Hers", which features Gunna, as the potential second single of their next album.
 The song debuted and peaked at number 67 on the Billboard Hot 100 and received gold certification by the RIAA.
 On July 29, 2021, they released a collaboration with Hong Kong singer Jackson Wang, "Drive You Home".
 On December 10, 2021, they released a collaboration with American rappers Dro Kenji and Scorey, "Finders Keepers".
 On January 21, 2022, Internet Money released a collaboration with American rapper YoungBoy Never Broke Again, "Flossin'", as the possible third single of their next album, but appeared as the only new track to the deluxe edition to YoungBoy's commercial mixtape, Colors, which was taken down later.
 The song debuted and peaked at number 72 on the Hot 100.
+On March 24, 2023, Internet Money released a collaboration single "I Remember" with Roddy Ricch and Kodak Black.